-DNS Servers: The DNS server information will be supplied by your ISP

-(Internet Service Provider.)
+DNS Servers: The DNS server information will be supplied by your ISP (Internet Service Provider.)

-MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
-1452 is the default MTU.
+MTU: You may need to change the MTU (Maximum Transmission Unit) for optimal performance with your specific ISP.
+1400 is the default MTU value.

 MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
 It is not recommended that you change the default MAC address unless required by your ISP.
 You can use the Clone Your PC's